Metal Slader Glory – Developer Interview Collection

 —You can include that if you want.

-☆Yoshimiru: Well I had a couple of Game&Watch.
-Donkey Kong and things like that.
+☆Yoshimiru: Well I had a couple of Game&Watch, like Donkey Kong.

 —So you weren’t completely uninterested in games a child then.